VAndrJ/Swiftional/README.md

 ```
 let result = h <| g <| f <| a
 ```

 </details>

 <details><summary> |>></summary>

-Applies a function to an argument an returns callable function.
+Applies a function to an argument and returns a callable function.

 Example.
 This: